carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Number of supermarkets per 10,000 population (bma, 2019), by district
+       Number of supermarkets per 10,000 population (BMA, 2019), by district

-Number of supermarkets per square kilometre (bma, 2019)
+Number of supermarkets per square kilometre (BMA, 2019)
 -------------------------------------------------------

 The number of supermarkets per square kilometre within each analysis area was divided by the size of the area in square kilometres and then recorded.

+Aligns with Sustainable Development Goals: 2.1, 3, 11.